International, environmental and space law

-In this module you'll explore the institutions of global governance, using environmental governance and the governance of outer space as topics of exploration.
-You'll examines these institutions and the regime through the context of justice and fairness particularly with regards to the Global South.
+In this module, you'll explore the institutions of global governance, using environmental governance and the governance of outer space as topics of exploration.
+You'll examine these institutions and the regime through the context of justice and fairness particularly with regards to the Global South.
 You'll learn how to prepare an environmental case study and how to read and prepare policy briefs and policy papers.

-You'll also explore environmental law, the challenges of climate change, the issues of climate injustice, and the possible remedies to it.
+You'll also explore environmental law, the challenges of climate change, the issues of climate injustice, and the possible remedies.
 This will include learning about planetary protection, the diversifying nature of space activities and those conducting them (as well as the need to diversify the space industry workforce) and the issues relating to resource use in the global commons (including outer space).

 You'll learn about the foundations of the international system, the sources of international law, and the key actors.

 The focus is on the Global North-South divide, beginning with the impact of colonialism and the acquisition of territory by European powers.
 It will highlight the inequalities of the international system and the challenges that face the Global South.

 You'll focus on international governance through treaties exploring the governance of climate change from the 1992 Rio Earth Summit to the Paris Climate change conference and beyond.